What is Brainy Alley?

 Can you enroll your child for trial classes?

-No, trial classes are not offered as it rarely ever helps.
+No, trial classes are not offered as it rarely ever helps, especially in writing.
 Writing is a process and while some pointers may be understood in 2-3 weeks, no adult or child can improve writing significantly in a matter of a few classes.
+There is an option to try a few Integrated and Science classes, but students have to commit to attending both parts of the class.

 Do you refund fees/make-up for unattended classes?

 There are no refunds after the first assignment is corrected, and there is no time to make-up classes.
 So please check and double-check whether the schedule works, your child is on board about working hard, and what the classes truly entail.
-No student will be allowed after the first 2 classes, and it may be a good idea to drop out if your child will miss 2-3 classes in a row as they will never catch up with the others.
+If your child misses 2-3 classes in a row, they will never catch up with the others.

 What about discounts?

-Except for a $25 referral discount given once, if you refer a new student who enrolls in a session,there is no discount given.
-PLEASE NOTE THAT THERE IS NO DISCOUNT GIVEN FOR 2-3 DAY WORKSHOPS OR SIBLINGS, because every student requires individual attention, and time taken to correct each assignment does not decrease with increased enrollment.
+Except for a $25 referral discount given once, if you refer a new parent who enrolls their scholar/s, there is no discount given.
+PLEASE NOTE THAT THERE IS NO DISCOUNT GIVEN FOR 2-4 DAY WORKSHOPS OR SIBLINGS, because every student requires individual attention, and time taken to correct each assignment does not decrease with increased enrollment.